Bubbles, she is the joy and the laughter!

 TV Series:

-- Powerpuff Girls Z (2006-2007): An anime adaptation of the original series produced by Aniplex.
-An alternate continuity wherein the girls are classmates who become magical girls after a laboratory accident causes citizens across New Townsville to mutate or gain superpowers.
+• Powerpuff Girls Z (2006-2007): An anime adaptation of the original series directed by Megumu Ishiguro and produced by Aniplex, the show is an alternate continuity wherein the girls are classmates who become magical girls after a laboratory accident causes citizens across New Townsville to mutate or gain superpowers.
 Lasted for 52 episodes and never aired in the United States despite receiving an English dub.

-- The Powerpuff Girls (2016) (2016-2019): A Soft Reboot of the series with a more Slice of Life bent, produced by Bob Boyle and Nick Jennings with no involvement from McCracken.
+• The Powerpuff Girls (2016) (2016-2019): A Soft Reboot of the series with a more Slice of Life bent, produced by Bob Boyle and Nick Jennings at Cartoon Network Studios with no involvement from McCracken.

-created by Greg Berlanti for The CW.
-This incarnation follows the girls as young adults trying to live normal adult lives after a childhood of crimefighting, only to begrudgingly find themselves becoming superheroes once again.
-Originally planned for the 2021-22 season, poor internal response to the pilot lead to them reworking the concept
+• Powerpuff (Cancelled TV Pilot): A Live-Action Adaptation produced by Greg Berlanti for The CW, following the girls as young adults trying to live normal lives after a childhood of crimefighting, only to begrudgingly find themselves becoming superheroes once again.
+Originally planned for the 2021-22 season, poor internal response to the pilot lead to them reworking the concept.
+In May 2023 it was announced that this version was officially cancelled.

 Movies: